derekclair/grow-com-server-evaluation/project-notes.md

 I'll pick-up in the morning with the sorting and refine the views.

-@+-6:00 I've got all the server end points finished, and tried to get EJS to render children templates with the different responses.
-Ended up scapping the effort after about >1/hr of no results.
+@6:00 +- I've got all the server end points finished, and tried to get EJS to render children templates with the different responses.
+Ended up scrapping the effort after about >1/hr of no results.
 Couldn't really justify the investment it seemed to require.

-I  questioned wheter or not it would be ok to manipulate the "unknown" height & mass values to a NaN to accurately sort by those properties.
+I  questioned whether or not it would be ok to manipulate the "unknown" height & mass values to a NaN to accurately sort by those properties.

+#### Afterward

+I realized after I sent the email that I mis-read the requirement for a basic UI on the character.
+So I added one.
+I also realized that I couldn't live with the links I build in the table not actually resolving.
+So I implemented a really cheap (probably cheating), method to resolve the query using the search API's.

+I also couldn't drop the EJS templating I was struggling with, so I revisited them, did some YouTube browsing and found, what I'll agree to be, an acceptable implementation.

+Which pushes the total time spent on this evaluation to approximately 8hrs.